 When problems occur at the service window, a common first reaction is to hope they’re not so bad, or that they’ll go away.
 In fact, the only way you should deal with is to address them quickly.
 Problems with customers are never easier to deal with than just after they first happen.
 The costs for avoiding them are far worse.

 - Customers can be angered by the failure of a manager to take responsibility.

 - Online reviews can damage a truck’s reputation and keep others from visiting your food truck.

 - Food truck mistakes that aren’t corrected are likely to happen again.

 The right way to deal with a customer complaint is to make it right, apologize, empathize, and be sure you’ve made it right.
 Military members are taught to check their pride at the door.
 Food truck owners and managers should learn early to do the same thing.

 The fact is that any vendor will appreciate an employee who owns up to a mistake right away.
 Everyone makes mistakes, more importantly; this industry is full of potential pitfalls.
 Unfortunately when owning or managing a food truck many will only get noticed when something goes wrong.

 Everyone who has worked in this industry can attest that a thousand things can go awry on a given day.
-Mistakes are constant with food trucks that get a high volume of customers.
+Food truck mistakes are constant with trucks that get a high volume of customers.
 An owner or manager who admits to errors immediately will endear themselves to employees and ownership.
 Those who don’t appreciate someone who admits to a mistake shows that they are unfamiliar with the inner workings of a food service business.